-Kyle Vann has served on our Board since 2014.
-Mr. Vann provided consulting services to Entergy Corporation between 2005 and 2020.
+KYLE VANN Age: 76 Independent Director Kyle Vann(1) has served on our Board since 2014.
+Mr. Vann provided consulting services to Entergy Corporation between January 2005 and October 2020.
 He also served for 25 years in various senior leadership positions at Koch Industries, including as the Chief Executive Officer of Entergy-Koch LP, a joint venture between Koch Industries and Entergy Corporation.
 Before joining Koch Industries, Mr. Vann worked at Humble Oil and Refining Company (which later became part of Exxon) as a refinery engineer.
-Mr. Vann currently serves on the board of directors of EnLink Midstream, LLC, where he is Chair of its Governance and Compensation and Conflicts Committees.
-From 2006 to 2019, he served on the boards of EnLink Midstream Partners LP. and Legacy Reserves LP.
-Because of his extensive experience in exploration and production, midstream, energy services and trading, we believe Mr. Vann is well qualified to serve on our Board.
+Mr. Vann formerly served on the board of directors of EnLink Midstream, LLC from January 2019 until March 2023.
+From 2006 to January 2019, he served on the boards of EnLink Midstream Partners LP. and Legacy Reserves LP.
+Mr. Vann is not standing for re-election to the Board in accordance with the Board's Retirement Policy.